Azure/azure-powershell/src/Compute/Compute/help/Get-AzDiskEncryptionSetAssociatedResource.md

 # Get-AzDiskEncryptionSetAssociatedResource

 ## SYNOPSIS
-Gets the list of resources associated with the specified disk encryption set.
+Gets the list of resources associated with the specified disk encryption set.test

 ## SYNTAX